Anestezia-zip/django-art-store/README.md

 [Back to the table](#table-of-contents)

 ## Libraries
-- asgiref - A standard Python library to allow for asynchronous web apps and servers to communicate with each other.
-- cachetools - Library providing caching tools and decorators for Python functions.
-- cloudinary - A Python package allowing integration between the application and Cloudinary.
 - coverage - Is a third-party package that helps developers measure code coverage in their Python codebase.
-- debugpy - A debugger for Python that can be used to debug code during execution.
 - dj-database-url - A Django utility to utilise the DATABASE_URL environment variable to configure the Django application.
 Used with PostgreSQL.
-- dj3-cloudinary-storage - A Django package that facilitates integration with Cloudinary storage.
 - Django - A python package for the Django framework.
 - django-allauth - An integrated set of Django applications addressing user authentication, registration and account management.
-- django-autoslug - Django library for automatically generating slugs for URL-friendly titles.
-- django-ckeditor - Is a third-party package that provides a rich text editor widget for Django web applications.
+- django-summernote - Is a third-party package that provides a rich text editor widget for Django web applications.
-- django-debug-toolbar - helps you understand how your application functions and to identify problems.
-It does so by providing panels that provide debug information about the current request and response.
-- django-js-asset - Django integration for managing JavaScript assets.
-- gunicorn - A Python WSGI HTTP Server for UNIX.
-- oauthlib - A generic, spec-compliant, thorough implementation of the OAuth request-signing logic for Python 3.6+.
 - psycopg2 - A PostgreSQL database adapter for Python.
 - pytz - A Python package for world timezone definitions, modern and historical.
 - Pillow - A Python Imaging Library adds image processing capabilities
 - sqlparse - A non-validating SQL parser for Python.
-- Unidecode - Transliterates Unicode characters to ASCII, useful for handling non-ASCII characters in text.

 [Back to the table](#table-of-contents)